History of the Tour de France

 The Tour de France has been incredibly popular since it began, even with people who are otherwise not interested in cycling.
 An ability to adapt to changing demands is almost certainly the key to the ongoing success of the Tour.
 It started out as a way to promote a sports newspaper which later lost readers as radios came into use.
 The Tour adapted and found a way to profit from radio and later television coverage.
 Originally it was bicycle and tyre companies sponsoring the Tour, but this changed in the 50s when companies from outside of cycling got on board.
 Finally, with the inclusion of more and more international riders, the Tour found itself with viewers from around the world.
 The Tour de France remains the most iconic and prestigious race in the world of professional road cycling.

 To celebrate the colourful history of the world's greatest bike race we've created a range of products that explore different facets of the race.
-The History Wheel poster and Jersey History poster show the name and jersey of the winner from every year that the Tour has taken place.
+The History Wheel poster and Tour de France Jersey History poster shows the name and jersey of the winner from every year that the Tour has taken place.
 If you look closely, you can even see how the jerseys changed to reflect cyclists racing for national or trade teams.
-They make a perfect addition to any home with a cycling enthusiast who wants to be inspired by the great history of The Tour de France and have a visual history of it hanging on their wall.
+They make a perfect addition to any home with a cycling enthusiast who wants to be inspired by the great history of the Tour de France and have a visual history of it hanging on their wall.
 The poster can even be personalised should you wish to give one as a present.